Analysis of Structured Deep Kernel Networks: Analysis of approximation properties

 \end{lemma}

-\begin{proof} In case the inputs $x$ and $y$ are linearly dependent (that means: the vectors $(x_i)_{i=1}^N \in \R^N, (y_i)_{i=1}^N \in \R^N$ (first and second dimension of the trainings data $X_N$) are linearly dependent), the output $xy = c \cdot x^2$ for some $c \in \R$ can be approximated by applying the squaring operation to one of its inputs with a proper scaling. \\ Thus assume linear independence in the input.
+\begin{proof} In the case that the input data $x$ and $y$ are linearly dependent (that means: the vectors $(x_i)_{i=1}^N \in \R^N$ (using the first dimension of the training data $X_N$) and $(y_i)_{i=1}^N \in \R^N$ (using the second dimension of the training data)), the output $xy = c \cdot x^2$ for some $c \in \R$ can be approximated by applying the squaring operation $x \mapsto x^2$ of \Cref{lem:basic_operations} to the input $x$ with a proper scaling. \\ Thus assume linear independence in the input.
 The \textit{product module} for this case is depicted in Figure \ref{fig:product_module}.
 We make use of

 The linear combination $(x,y) \rightarrow x + \beta y$ can be computed by the linear layer in the beginning, which is possible based on \Cref{prop:linear_layer} due to the linear independence of the inputs.
 The linear combination of the squares is possible for the same reason.
-The parameter $\beta \neq 0$ is chosen such that the assumptions for the application of Lemma \ref{lem:basic_operations} are satisfied: It is required that $z_i^{(1)} + \beta z_i^{(2)}$, $i=1, .., 3$ are pairwise distinct, which can be enforced based on $\beta \neq 0$ and the pairwise distinctness of $z_1^{(j)}, z_2^{(j)}, z_3^{(j)}$ for $j=1,2$. \end{proof}
+So far the parameter $\beta$ can be chosen arbitrarily as long as $\beta \neq 0$.
+Thus we can make a special choice, such that the assumptions for the application of \Cref{lem:basic_operations} are satisfied: It is required that $z_i^{(1)} + \beta z_i^{(2)}$, $i=1, \ldots, 3$ are pairwise distinct, which can be enforced based on $\beta \neq 0$ and the pairwise distinctness of $z_1^{(j)}, z_2^{(j)}, z_3^{(j)}$ for $j=1,2$. \end{proof}

-In the following we will waive to explicitly elaborate on the realization of the linear layers via \Cref{prop:linear_layer}.
+In the following we restrain from explicitly elaborating on the realization of the linear layers via \Cref{prop:linear_layer}.
 Even in case of linear dependency, all required linear layers can be realized as proven in \Cref{prop:linear_layer_2}.